Manufacturing Analytics Vendor Selection Checklist for 2026

 Training Data Requirements

-Most AI models require 6–18 months of labelled historical data to produce reliable predictions.
-Ask every vendor: how much history is needed, who labels the data (your team or theirs), how frequently is the model retrained, and what happens to model accuracy when the process changes.
-Vendors who cannot answer these questions do not have production-grade AI.
+Most AI models require 6–18 months of labelled historical data.
+Ask: how much history is needed, who labels the data, how frequently is the model retrained, and what happens to accuracy when the process changes.

 AI · 04

-An anomaly detection system that fires 40 alerts per shift produces alert fatigue that is more damaging than no alerts.
-Ask every vendor for the measured false positive rate for anomaly detection in a production environment.
-Require a reference customer who can confirm the alert quality in practice — not a vendor-stated specification.
+40 alerts per shift produces fatigue more damaging than no alerts.
+Ask for the measured false positive rate in a production environment and require a reference customer who can confirm alert quality in practice.

 AI · 05